 A grace period should not be used as a general strategy for publishing an invention before filing a patent application.

-The lack of a uniform grace period or grace period requirements around the world could mean patent applications that rely on grace period disclosures may be invalid in other countries.
+While it may allow you to gain patent protection in Australia, patent applications that rely on grace period disclosures may be invalid in other countries.
 Also, third parties using an invention in the grace period before a patent application is made will retain their rights to use the invention.

 If you wish to rely upon the grace period it is highly recommended that you seek appropriate legal advice.

-How does the grace period work?
+How the grace period works